0xPolygonHermez/zkevm-prover/README.md

 - The interface of this service is defined by the file executor.proto.

 ### StateDB service
-- It provides an interface to access the state of the system (a Merkle tree) and the database where the state is stored
+- It provides an interface to access the state of the system (a Merkle tree) and the database where the state is stored.
 - It is used by the executor and the prover, as the single source of state.
 It can be used to get state details, e.g. account balances.
 - The interface of this service is defined by the file statedb.proto.